gugucode/LIRI_Bot/README.md

 ```

 * node liri.js spotify-this-song '<song name here>'
+* * If no song is provided then your program will default to "The Sign" by Ace of Base.
-This will show the information about the song in your terminal/bash window
+* * This will show the information about the song in your terminal/bash window

 ```
 BasementOffice:LIRI_Bot$ node liri.js spotify-this-song "Hey Jude"